JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 And just as I was about to get stressed by that Yenta bullshit, my friends pulled up in someone’s dad’s car.

-I jumped in the back, and we headed up Ocean Parkay, onto the Belt Parkway and up to Park Slope.
+I jumped in the back, and we headed up Ocean Parkway, onto the Belt Parkway and up to Park Slope.

 ***